The President's Funeral

 The Warren Commission

 On November 29, 1963 President Lyndon B. Johnson appointed the President's Commission on the Assassination of President Kennedy.
 It came to be known as the Warren Commission after its chairman, Earl Warren, Chief Justice of the United States.
 President Johnson directed the commission to evaluate matters relating to the assassination and the subsequent killing of the alleged assassin, and to report its findings and conclusions to him.
-To see the Warren Commission's report, go to http://www.archives.gov/research/jfk/warren-commission-report/index.html
+The Warren Commission's report is available here.

 The House Select Committee on Assassinations